 The Round 4 CFPF request includes providing the City with 3rd party assistance to perform identified maintenance on the stormwater system.
-The maintenance will remove trash, sediment and other contaminants from the stormwater system and receiving streams, thereby protecting the receiving stream quality.
+The maintenance will remove trash, sediment and other contaminants from the stormwater system and receiving streams, thereby improving and protecting the receiving stream quality.
 The contracted maintenance provider will be required by contract to provide material tickets to quantify the materials removed from the storm drain system.
 As such, the City will be able to utilize this effort for pollutant removal credit associated with compliance with the City's Chesapeake Bay TMDL Action Plan utilizing the strategy for Storm Drain Cleaning (Appendix V.G of the DEEQ Guidance Memo No. 20-2003 - Chesapeake Bay TMDL Special Condition guidance, February 6, 2021).
 For the Harbor dredging project, soil testing will be completed to determine if the material is contaminated.
-If the material is contaminated, the City will explore and pursue beneficial uses for the dredge material, including the use as fill material for construction and environmental projects, use as a soil amendment, etc.
+If the material is contaminated, the City will properly dispose of the material.
+If not contaminated, the City will explore and pursue beneficial uses for the dredge material, including the use as fill material for construction and environmental projects, use as a soil amendment, etc.